Introduction

 The Abolition of Extra Territorial Rights

-1st December 1937.
-This series starting with a map of Manchukuo commemorates Japan’s relinquishment of Japanese civilian extraterritorial rights over Manchukuo.
-This means that control of various civil government functions such as policing, education, control of industrial production, postal services, taxation, the judicial system etc, passed from Japanese control to become the sole responsibility of the Government of Manchukuo.
+On 1st December 1937 a treaty was signed by Ambassador General Uyeda of Japan and Foreign Minister Chang of Manchukuo.
+This meant that control of various civil government functions such as policing, education, control of industrial production, postal services, taxation, the judicial system etc, passed from Japanese control to become the sole responsibility of the Government of Manchukuo.
 This included the South Manchurian Railway Zone where Japanese citizens became subject, for the first time, to the laws of Manchukuo.
-Needless to say, Japan retained control of all things military, and the Emperor Kang-teh.
+Needless to say, Japan retained control of all things military, and the Emperor Kāngdé.

 This is a six stamp set litho printed on un-watermarked "granite" paper by the Manchukuo Postal Administration Office, Hsinking.
 Designs by Mr Hirozo Oya.
 This set is an odd mixture of designs, sizes, styles and perforations, so details of each are shown below by value.
 Note - copies of the 2f exist that are offset printed, the printing appears sharper and more legible.

-2f design a Map of Manchukuo 21.5mm x 27mm, sheets of 70, Perf 12 ½.
+2f design a Map of Manchukuo with vertical text reading "Commemorating Abolition of Extraterritoriality 21.5mm x 27mm, sheets of 70, Perf 12 ½.

-4f and 8f design The Japanese Residents Association Building 39.5mm x 22.5mm, sheets 50, Perf 13 x 13 ½.
+4f and 8f design The Japanese Residents Association Headquarters in Hsinking 39.5mm x 22.5mm, sheets 50, Perf 13 x 13 ½.

-10f and 20f design The Postal Administration and Communication Building 39.5mm x 22.5mm, sheets 50, Perf 13 x 13½.
+10f and 20f design The Ministry of Communication Building, Hsinking 39.5mm x 22.5mm, sheets 50, Perf 13 x 13½.

-12f design Department of Justice Building 22.5mm x 29.5mm, sheets of 50, Perf 13 x 12½
+12f design The Department of Justice Building, Hsinking 22.5mm x 29.5mm, sheets of 50, Perf 13 x 12½

 3,000,000